 - Select the Start button from the bottom,

 - Choose Settings > Devices > Bluetooth & other devices.

-- Select the Bluetooth switch to turn the toggle Off.
+- Select Bluetooth to switch to turn the toggle Off.

-This will disconnect all the Bluetooth-connected devices and make sure that no other audio output sources are connected.
+This will disconnect all the Bluetooth-connected devices and ensure no other audio output sources are connected.

 Reset Chrome Browser

 Resetting the browser will delete the temporary data and disable all the extensions.

 Since most browser issues usually stem from either of these two components, you could consider resetting the browser to its default settings.
 Here are the steps to reset:

 - Launch the Chrome browser and type in chrome://settings/reset in the Omnibox (address bar).